ONSdigital/dp/guides/NEPTUNE.md

 ### Local development - How do I run the CMD services against Neptune?

 Neo4j runs within a docker container as part of the [dp-compose](https://github.com/ONSdigital/dp-compose) project.
 Running a local instance of Neptune is not possible, so we must use a test instance hosted in AWS.
+AWS Neptune instances are private to the VPC, so an SSH tunnel must be used for access.

 #### Use SSH port forwarding to connect to a Neptune cluster